bodinsamuel/api-doc-ui/README.md

 # Todo
 - [ ] Metadata (title, description, logo...)
+- [ ] Schema normalization + minimum required information notice
 - [ ] Schema Request display
 - [ ] Schema Response display
 - [ ] Custom markdown
 - [ ] Console for testing
 - [ ] Server Side Rendering
 - [ ] Library build + versionning
+- [ ] 404 on bad url
+- [ ] quick switch for demo purpose
+- [ ] authentication menu disabling if no securityDef

 # Contributing
 Please, this project is open to any contribution or request, I'll be glad to review and merge them.
 This project use prettier, eslint and husky to handle coding style automatically.